 Not necessarily.
 Every dog is different, each with his own unique nutritional needs and taste preferences.
 Many dogs can thrive on any one of the plethora of formulas on the market today that include potatoes or grains.
-If you choose not to feed your dog a formula containing potatoes, then you are in luck as there are some grain free and potato free dog food formulas available today.
-For example, Purina® Pro Plan® Natural Grain Free dry formulas are made with carefully chosen ingredients, including high-quality protein as the first ingredient.
+If you choose not to feed your dog a formula containing potatoes, then you are in luck as there are some grain-free and potato-free dog food formulas available today.
+For example, Purina® Pro Plan® offers grain-free dry formulas made with carefully chosen ingredients, including high-quality protein as the first ingredient.
 In addition to being made without potatoes, these formulas do not contain corn, wheat, soy or poultry by-product meal.
-They are also are free of artificial colors, flavors and preservatives.
+They are also free of artificial colors, flavors and preservatives.

 Choosing the right food for your dog is an important decision, and the array of options can seem a little overwhelming.
 But, what it really boils down to is this: for your dog to be his best, you need to feed him a food that works best for him.
 And, as always, if you have questions about your dog’s nutrition, talk to your veterinarian.
 To learn more about our grain-free dry formulas visit proplan.com/naturals.